openstack/ironic-specs/specs/backlog/event-subscription.rst

-The actual support for EventDestination in sushy is based on schema [2]_, since HW vendors are still working on adding support for newer versions where the propertie ``EventTypes`` is deprecated.
+The actual support for EventDestination in sushy is based on schema [2]_, since HW vendors are still working on adding support for newer versions where the property ``EventTypes`` is deprecated.
 Based on this the Ironic API will only accept the following redfish properties to create a subscription:

 * Destination - Required